 The Application Delivery Networking Certificate Program (noncredit) educationally prepares students for the F5 Application Delivery Fundamentals examination.

 The Application Delivery Networking Certificate Program (noncredit) is not credit bearing and not eligible for financial aid.

 Continuing Education Units (CEUs) cannot be converted into academic credit.
 It is the student’s responsibility to confirm whether or not CEUs earned at University of Phoenix will be accepted by employers and/or applicable licensing agencies.
 While widely available, not all Continuing Education Unit coursework is available in all states or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.